hogyadenes/CarND-Behavioral-Cloning-P3/README.md

 My first step was to use a convolution neural network model similar to the LeNet.
 I thought this model might be appropriate because I used it successfully in the previous (traffic sign identification) project.
 However, as it did not give perfect results even on the difficult parts of the first track, I moved on to a more powerful network, which NVIDIA proposed as a self driving car solution.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+As I created a lot of extra images it was impossible to keep all of them in the memory.
+So I created a generator function which loads the images as they are needed.
+This keeps the required memory size on a manageable level.
+I trained on my 980ti video card which has 6Gb of ram so I used a bigger batch size

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....